popoory67/DX9_GameEngine/README.md

-# NinetailEngine
+# DX9_GameEngine
-NinetailEngine is Game Engine to use DirectX 9 and 11.
+This is a game engine developed with DirectX 9. <br>_Unfortunately, this project has been completed and won't be continued._

-Basically, The Engine is designed component structure.
+## Developed features

-** Supporting facilities
+The Engine is basically designed component structure.

 - simple usability
 - basic game framework